matters-in-media-art/mattersinmediaart.org/sustaining-your-collection.md

 <div id="budget-slider" class="liquid-slider">

 <div markdown="1">
-<h2 class="title"> <font color="ef5350"> Institution</font></h2>
- “We have a dedicated budget for staff and collections care for digital collections, as well as a budget for building and maintaining our storage infrastructure.
+>“We have a dedicated budget for staff and collections care for digital collections, as well as a budget for building and maintaining our storage infrastructure.
 Budgets are revisited annually as our growth estimates evolve.”
 </div>

 <div markdown="1">
-<h2 class="title"><font color="#40c4ff"> Collector </font> </h2>
-“We do have a budget primarily for storage and modest conservation assessments and costs.
+>“We do have a budget primarily for storage and modest conservation assessments and costs.
 This budget was originally designed around physical storage for objects, but we have since expanded it to include budgeting for digital storage.
 We have a running storage cost for cloud storage [insert Amazon cloud costs here] and back up everything else to LTO tapes.”
 </div>

 <div markdown="1">
-<h2 class="title"> <font color="#00e676"> Individual </font> </h2>
-“What budget?
+>“What budget?
 I have zero budget, so everything I invest in cataloging and storage feels like a stretch.
 But I do realize I have to keep track of my work and pay attention to storage, or else I risk losing my work.
 It’s hard to allocate money to save back-ups of my work when it’s not like it’s earning tons of money, but by keeping things simple I think I’ve been able to cover the basics at a reasonable cost.”
 </div>
 </div>